Q: What are the requirements for installing QlikView?

 A: When it is possible to follow the field associations in a never ending circle through the table structure, this is called a loop.
 Another way of describing the phenomenon is that there are two or more different routes through the table structure between two specific fields.
 Loops should be avoided as far as possible since they may cause ambiguities in the way data is interpreted.
 In many cases loops are a result of poor database design, but in other cases they may be unavoidable.
 QlikView will issue a warning if it finds a loop while executing the script and force you to resolve the problem with the help of loosely coupled tables.

-Q: Why cannot sheet objects without caption be sized at its upper end?
+Q: Why can't sheet objects without caption be sized at its upper end?

 A: When you turn off the caption for a sheet object the upper border can only be used for moving the sheet object around, so instead use the upper corners of a sheet object to size.